ibois-epfl/Carnutes/README.md

 ### 🌲S4: Presentation, feed-back and improvement.
-Small presentation of each student (1 screen shot of the work done), feed-back.
+Small presentation of each student (1 screen shot of the work done) of the geometries and joinery, on which feed-back is given.
 Improvement of the tools are asked to Damien.
 Improved code (within time constrains) given to students for the next workshop.
 Concerning the improvements, some choices might be necessary.

+Presentation of the graphical representation tools, and emphasis on joinery.

 -> The students learn to critically analyse their needs and formulate the need for improvement.
-They also learn new graphical representation tools
+They also learn new graphical representation tools and roundwood joinery techniques

 -> deliverable: one nice drawing from each student using the introduced functions, and individual feed-back on the structure the students developed.

 ### 🌲S5: Presentation, feed-back and improvement.
-Small presentation of each student (1 screen shot of the work done), feed-back.
+Small presentation of each student (1 screen shot of the work done) of the geometries and joinery, on which feed-back is given.
 Improvement of the tools are asked to Damien.
 Improved code (within time constrains) given to students for the next week.

 -> The students present the new applications / adaptations of the tool.